averyhiebert/groundstation2/README.md

 Read `documentation/getting_started.md`

 ## Dependencies
-The software was developed using Ubuntu 16.
-Since the application is primarily in Python, it should work across other platforms, but many of the dependencies may only be available for Linux.
+The software has been developed mainly in Ubuntu and Linux Mint.
+Since the application is primarily in Python, it should work across other platforms, but some dependencies might not be conveniently available for other OSes.

 The PyQt4 Python bindings (`python-qt4`) for the Qt application framework are required, along with the pyqt4 dev tools (`pyqt4-dev-tools`) and the